Life extension: Dietary restriction

+As of 2021, there is no clinical evidence that any dietary restriction practice contributes to human longevity.

 Healthy diet

 Research suggests that increasing adherence to Mediterranean diet patterns is associated with a reduction in total and cause-specific mortality, extending health- and lifespan.
 Research is identifying the key beneficial components of the Mediterranean diet.
-It shares various characteristics with the similarly beneficial Okinawa diet.
-Potential anti-aging mechanisms of various nutrients are not yet understood.
-Shares of macronutrients and level of caloric intake may also be of significance, including in periods when no dietary restriction occurs – such as not having a fat-intake that is too low and not having a prolonged caloric surplus or caloric deficit that is too large.

-Studies suggest dietary changes are a major cause of national relative rises in life-span.
+Studies suggest dietary changes are a factor of national relative rises in life-span.

-Microbiome

-Mechanistically, research suggests that the gut microbiome, which varies per person and changes throughout lifespan, is also involved in the beneficial effects, due to which various diet supplementations with prebiotics, various diverse (multi-strain) probiotics and synbiotics, and fecal microbiota transplantation are being investigated for life extension, mainly for prolonging healthspan, with many important questions being unresolved.

 Optimal diet

 Approaches to develop optimal diets for health- and lifespan (or "longevity diets") include: